jar398/communication/README.md

 * I don't say that 'communication system' is an ontological category.
 It could be more of a role or an analytical structure, i.e. we look at the world and call out a few entities as being a 'communication system' in order to help begin and structure a discussion about them.
 In any case, if we don't have agents controlling and sensing a channel, we don't have a communication system.
 * I'm not prepared to define 'communication' and I'm not sure I need to.
 * By 'generate' and 'interpret' I mean to imply the agents' _involvement_ in selecting the sentence and choosing how to respond - not just in proximally relaying or transducing the channel state.
-A speaker or microphone, or mail carrier, is not generating or interpreting.
+A microphone, or video player, or mail carrier, is not generating or interpreting.

 ## Meaning

 A sentence S (on a given channel) means the proposition P, where P = P1 AND LATER(P2); P1, generally speaking, is what holds when an agent generates S; and P2 is what holds after an agent interprets S, generally speaking.

+The system of meanings associated with the sentences on a channel might be called an 'encoding'.

+* See following for 'proposition'.
 * LATER is a modal operator similar to the deontic OB: LATER(P2) iff an interpreting agent will bring about P2.
 * "Generally speaking" means we are talking about what is common to many communication events on a channel in a system, not any particular communication event.
 We can't talk about this kind of "meaning" except as a generalization about the behavior over time of a communication system.
 * We could talk about "generally" as implying that the meaning of a sentence is a statistical property of a system, although I'd rather not (I note that people usually do not do so, in ordinary conversation).
 * This use of "meaning" coincides with one common use, but the word gets used in many other ways (including within this page!).
 That might argue for qualifying it somehow, or using a different word.
-* If P2 is empty - that is, nothing generally seems to hold when S is interpreted - we say that S is 'declarative'.
+* If P2 seems to be empty - that is, nothing generally holds when S is interpreted - we say that S is 'declarative'.
+(I say 'seems' because it's useful to say S is declarative even if there is an undetectable regularity; the point is that the interpreting agent appears to have free choice, regardless of what you think of the free will debate.)
-* If P1 is empty - that is, nothing generally seems to hold when S is generated - we say that S is 'imperative'.
+* If P1 seems to be empty - that is, nothing generally holds when S is generated - we say that S is 'imperative'.
+(The interpreting agent has free choice in what it 'commands'.)
-* See following for 'proposition'.

 ## Proposition